koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 [^12]:
     The coherence theorems can pin down “EU maximization” all you please, but they don’t pin down the domain of the utility functions.
 They don’t dictate what you have to be coherent over, when trading off lotteries.
 I [commented](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=cuTotpjqYkgcwnghp):

-    > 80% credence: It's very hard to train an inner agent which reflectively equilibrates to an EU maximizer only over commonly-postulated motivating quantities (like `# of diamonds` or `# of happy people` or `reward-signal`) and not quantities like (`# of times I have to look at a cube in a blue room` or `-1 * subjective micromorts accrued`).
+    > 80% credence: It's hard to train an inner agent which reflectively equilibrates to an EU maximizer only over commonly-postulated motivating quantities (like `# of diamonds` or `# of happy people` or `reward-signal`) and not quantities like (`# of times I have to look at a cube in a blue room` or `-1 * subjective micromorts accrued`).
     >
     > Intuitions:
     >